NVIDIA/trt-samples-for-hackathon-cn/cookbook/README.md

 + This repository is presented for NVIDIA TensorRT beginners and developers, which provides TensorRT-related learning and reference materials, as well as code examples.

-+ This README.md contains catalogue of the cookbook, you can search your interested subtopics and go to the corresponding directory to read.
++ This README.md contains catalogue of the cookbook, you can search your interested subtopics and go to the corresponding directory to read. (not finished)

++ Related materials (including slices, datasets, models and PDF converted from .md files): [Baidu Netdisk](https://pan.baidu.com/s/14HNCFbySLXndumicFPD-Ww) (Extraction code: gpq2)

 + Recommend order to read (and try) the subtopics if you are freshman to the TensorRT:
   + 01-SimpleDemo/TensorRT8.5
   + 04-Parser/pyTorch-ONNX-TensorRT
-  + 08-Tool/Netron
+  + 07-Tool/Netron
-  + 08-Tool/trtexec
+  + 07-Tool/trtexec
   + 05-Plugin/UsePluginV2DynamicExt
-  + 06-PluginAndParser/pyTorch-AddScalar
+  + 05-Plugin/UseONNXParserAndPlugin-pyTorch-AddScalar
   + ...

 + Steps to setup